ChaseElander/ENGL460-Project/Scenes.md

 ## 2 Loose Railing

 You walk over to the railing, and peer over.
 There's something down there... what is it?
 Is it... a body?
-Suddenly a squirrel jumps off the roof and lands right behind you making you jump, lose your footing and then fall over the edge.
+Suddenly a squirrel jumps off the roof and lands right behind you making you jump.
+You lose your footing and then fall over the edge.

 You are killed instantly.